Snipercaine/Proxmox_Hassio/README.md

 click on the file <vzdump-qemu-HASSIO.2.9.vma.gz> and click <Restore>
 You will be for a storage location and "VM ID" the VM ID is the computer number starting at 100

+Once Restored right click on the machine and click <Convert to Template>
+this will allow you to configure it and clone but not turn it on

-Once Restored you can clone the machine  XXX(hassio 2.9) and change the processors/memory and any other hardware you like
+Lastley you can clone the machine  XXX(hassio 2.9) and change the processors/memory and any other hardware you like